SanPen/GridCal/README.md

 # GridCal

 This software aims to be a complete platform for power systems research and simulation.
-[Whatch the video](https://youtu.be/O6lv-d8z39k)
+[Watch the video](https://youtu.be/O6lv-d8z39k)

 ![](https://github.com/SanPen/GridCal/blob/master/GridCal.png)